PatrickAtef8/Qt6/03-QtApp_rpi3b+_gpio/README.md

-# Qt6 LED Control Application for Raspberry Pi 3B+
+# Qt6 LED Control Application for Raspberry Pi 3B+ using buildroot

 ## Project Overview
 This project is a Qt6-based graphical user interface (GUI) application designed to control an LED on a Raspberry Pi 3B+ using GPIO.
 The application is implemented using Qt Quick (QML) for the frontend and C++ for backend logic.
 The system runs on a custom Buildroot-based Linux distribution.